AI-Explorer-Lab/GraphRAG/README.md

-﻿# lineage-graphrag
+﻿# graphrag

-Lineage GraphRAG is a deterministic GraphRAG engine for data lineage JSON.
-It turns structured lineage payloads into a four-level graph, retrieves evidence through graph-aware dual-path retrieval, and answers lineage or what-if impact questions with traceable evidence.
+GraphRAG is a deterministic GraphRAG engine for data JSON.
+It turns structured  payloads into a four-level graph, retrieves evidence through graph-aware dual-path retrieval, and answers or what-if impact questions with traceable evidence.

 This project is not a generic "upload documents and extract a graph with an LLM" system.
-The graph is built deterministically from lineage JSON; LLMs are optional and are used for question decomposition, answer generation, and iterative retrieval in agent mode.
+The graph is built deterministically from JSON; LLMs are optional and are used for question decomposition, answer generation, and iterative retrieval in agent mode.

 ## What It Does

-- Imports lineage JSON with entities, children, and transitions.
+- Imports JSON with entities, children, and transitions.
 - Normalizes `children` into explicit `has` relationships.
 - Keeps business entity relations constrained to a small fixed vocabulary.
 - Builds a four-level graph: `attribute`, `entity`, `keyword`, and `community`.